OpenDSA/OpenDSA/README.txt

 integrates textbook-quality content with algorithm visualizations and interactive, automatically assessed exercises.

+When first cloning this repository, you will need to update the submodules and compile some of the libraries.
+Do the following: git submodule init make pull

 The major components in the directory structure is as follows:

 AV: Source code for various algorithm visualizations and associated